 Homepage of the site 'What to do with your life?'

-This synthesis is only understandable if you have already studied the preceding questions.
+This synthesis is understandable only if the preceding questions have already been studied.

 Ability to behave well within a constructive group.
-Individuals tend to find themselves at an intermediate level between the extremes described in the table below.
+Individuals tend to fall at an intermediate level between the extremes described in the following table.

 Level of cognitive maturity ₁